 - Intrahepatic bile duct cancer: This type of cancer forms in the bile ducts inside the liver.
 Only a small number of bile duct cancers are intrahepatic.
 Intrahepatic bile duct cancers are also called intrahepatic cholangiocarcinomas.

-Signs of bile duct cancer include jaundice and pain in the abdomen.
+Signs and symptoms of bile duct cancer

 These and other signs and symptoms may be caused by bile duct cancer or by other conditions.
 Check with your doctor if you have any of the following: